7span/react-list/apps/docs/src/components/pagination.md

 # `<ReactListPagination>`

-The default slot gives you full control over rendering pagination.
+This component gives you full control over rendering pagination.
 You get all the computed state and helper functions needed to build a custom pagination layout from scratch.

 ```jsx
 <ReactListPagination pageLinks={5}>